 However, if you tolerate milk and enjoy drinking it, then milk can be an excellent source of high-quality protein.

-Milk contains a little bit of almost every single nutrient needed by the human body.
+Milk contains a little bit of almost every nutrient the human body needs.

 It is particularly high in calcium, phosphorus, and riboflavin (vitamin B2).